ibm-cloud-docs/vpc/vpe-troubleshooting.md

 ## Cannot create multiple endpoint gateways for one service instance
 {: #vpe-cannot-create-multiple-egs}

 An endpoint gateway can only be associated with service instances that are created in your VPC.
 In addition, an endpoint gateway has a 1:1 association with a service instance.
 For example, if you purchase an instance of KeyProtect with a unique CRN, only one endpoint gateway can be associated with it.
 You can associate multiple reserved IPs with the endpoint gateway, one per AZ in the region.
-Your VSI in any AZ in the region has access to the endpoint gateway using any of the reserved IPs, provided no network ACL rules prevent access.
+Your VSI in any AZ in the region has access to the endpoint gateway by using any of the reserved IPs, provided no network ACL rules prevent access.

 ## Endpoint gateway is healthy, but cannot reach the target IBM Cloud service
 {: #vpe-epg-cannot-reach-cloud-service}